icecube/icetray-public/dataio/resources/docs/serialization.rst

 .. highlight:: c++

 Classes that are to make the round-trip to disk inside .i3 files need serialize() methods.
-Pending more documentation here, see the `boost::serialization documentation <https://www.boost.org/doc/libs/release/libs/serialization/>`_ directly for general information on writing serialization methods, or follow one of the many examples in project dataclasses.
+Aside from the documentation here, see the `boost::serialization documentation <https://www.boost.org/doc/libs/release/libs/serialization/>`_ directly for general information on writing serialization methods, or follow one of the many examples in project :ref:`dataclasses`.

 .. note::

-   Even though we've switched from boost::serialization to icecube::serialization, the docs linked previously are still valid.
+   Even though we've switched from ``boost::serialization`` to ``icecube::serialization``, the docs linked previously are still valid.
 That links to boost 1.57 docs, which is where we're frozen at.
 A simple change of the namespace from boost to icecube should be pretty much all the change you'll need.